Break the Bank (1976 game show): Winning

 On the ABC version, champions stayed either until defeated or until they surpassed the network's winnings limit of $20,000.
 However, champions were allowed to keep up to $25,000.
-In addition, the first contestant (the champion, if there was one) could win the game before the challenger had the chance to select a number.
-When this happened, the challenger remained on the show for the next game.
+In addition, the first contestant could win the game before the opponent had the chance to select a number.
+When this happened, the opponent remained on the show for the next game.

 On the syndicated version, whoever broke the bank first won the match and advanced to the bonus round.
 If no one broke the bank before time ran out, the player who had won more games was declared the winner.
 Both players kept their winnings from individual games.
+If time ran short at the start of a game or while one was in progress, the host stopped asking questions and the players took turns choosing one number at a time; the first to uncover three of a kind won.

 Bonus round

 The bonus round was only played on the syndicated version and was similar to such rounds on other Barry and Enright games.
 Each celebrity held a card, eight with various amounts of money (in $100 increments from $200 to $1,000) and one that read "BUST."
 The contestant selected one celebrity at a time, and had the option to stop at any time and keep the total of all the revealed amounts.
 The round ended if the contestant either found the "BUST" card, which forfeited the accumulated money, or reached a total of $2,000 or more, in which case his/her winnings were increased to $5,000.